waarp/Waarp-All/README.md

 * Encrypted connections with TLS
 * Partners authentication (with login/password and/or strong TLS client
   authentication)
+* Pre and Post actions, and Error actions, both on sender and receiver sides
 * Works in clusters
 * REST API
+* Support for ICAP servers submission (antivirus for example)
 * And much much more!